Echigo-Tsumari Art Field 2026

 [Duration] April 25 (Sat) – November 8 (Sun), 2026 (Closed on Tuesdays and Wednesdays, except holidays)

-[Admission] NUNAGAWA Campus admission: 800 yen; elementary and junior high school students: 400 yen; or use a Common Ticket
+[Admission] NUNAGAWA Campus admission: 800 yen; elementary and junior high school students: 400 yen; or Common Ticket

 ■ “Moshus” Workshop